levilindsey/hex-grid/example/data/inner-tube-climber/description.md

+_The non-Ludum Dare version of Inner-Tube Climber is owned by [Snoring Cat LLC](https://snoringcat.games)._

 _Oh no!
 The player is stuck inside a "loop"--that is, their inner tube--from a tragic inner-tubing accident that left them stuck in the bottom of an endless crevasse!_

 This is an endless climber game, with fun wall bouncing!